drufball/yosai/_drafts/save-tetsujin.md

 Eizo caught the attention of a local crossing perpendicular to them.

-"Greetings."
+"Hello."
 The woman's response was deadpan, even compared to Eizo.

 "We were hoping to find a fairly specialized piece of equipment.
 Could I trouble you for some directions?"